Nintendo Switch has sold 19.7 million consoles, 87 million games to date

 For the coming quarter in the U.S. market, Nintendo is planning to launch Nintendo Labo Toy-Con 03: Vehicle Kit on September 14, and it will debut Xenoblade Chronicles 2: Toma — The Golden Century on September 21.
 Super Mario Party comes on October 5, Pokemon Let’s Go Pikachu and Pokemon Let’s Go Eevee will debut on November 16, and the most-anticipated game, Super Smash Bros.
 Ultimate will debut on December 7.

 Deamon X Machina will debut in 2019, as will Yoshi for the Nintendo Switch.
 Nintendo still has no launch dates for Bayonetta 3 and Metroid Prime 4.
-Nintendo also has Pokemon role-playing game slated for late 2019, Fire Emblem: Three Houses for the spring of 2019, and Fitness Boxing for this winter.
+Nintendo also has Pokemon role-playing game slated for late 2019, Fire Emblem: Three Houses, and Fitness Boxing for this winter.